algolia/algoliasearch-wordpress/README.md

   1. **Conjunctive**

     Your refinements are ANDed.
 Think about a post having the tags `lifestyle` AND `mood`.

   2. **Disjunctive**

     Your refinements are ORed.
 Think about a products search with: `4` OR `5` stars.

   3. **Custom: slider, tag clouds, ...**

       A results template can declare new facet types.
 The "Default" template is adding the "slider" type.

 You can add a label to each enabled facet to display the Facet bloc title.
 You can also order the facet blocs ordering the attributes.

-### Search

-For each attribute you enable, you can decide to make it searchable.
-You can also choose if you want the attribute to be consider ordered or not:

-   1. **Ordered**

-      Matches at the beginning of an attribute **will be** considered more important than matches at the end.
-This setting is recommended for short attributes like `title`.

-   2. **Unordered**

-   Matches at the beginning of the list **will not be** considered more important than matches at the end.
-This setting is recommended for long attribute like `content`.

-**Notes:** If an attribute does not appear in this tab, be sure that you first enabled it on the <b>Attributes tab</b>.

-### Ranking

-For each attribute you enable, you can make them part of your custom ranking formula.

-**Notes:** Attributes that you enable here <b>NEED to be numerical attributes</b>.

-### Sorting
+##### Sorting

-For each attribute or taxonomy you enable you can select the ones you want to sort with.
+You can create different sort orders by selecting the attributes or taxonomies you want to sort with.

 **Notes:** Adding a new sort order will create a slave index with the exact same settings except the ranking formula will have the use the attribute you enable as the first ranking criterion.
 You can choose a label which will be displayed on the instant search result page.

 ### Advanced